-- a) parents moving into the County after the closing date - b) parent/carer illness which required hospitalisation for the major part of the period between the publication of the composite prospectus and the closing date for applications - (ix) Where a child lives with one parent for part of the week and another for the rest of the week, only one address will be accepted for a school admission application.
+- b) parent/carer illness which required hospitalisation for the major part of the period between the publication of the composite prospectus and the closing date for applications - (ix) Where a child lives with one parent for part of the week and another for the rest of the week, only one address will be accepted for a school admission application.
 This will normally be the one where the child wakes up for the majority of school days (Monday to Friday). - (x) The highest priority must be given to looked after children and children who were previously looked after, but ceased to be so because they were adopted (or became subject to a residence order, child arrangement orders or special guardianship order).
 Further references to previously looked after children in the Code means children who were adopted (or subject to residence orders, child arrangement orders or special guardianship orders) immediately following having been looked after.
 This includes children who are legally adopted from overseas.
 Relevant, legal documents must be provided to evidence the adoption.